Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/README.md

 {% tabs %}
 {% tab title="Android" %}
-To retrieve the push token from Firebase Messaging Service, please read the tutorial on [retrieving the registration token] within the Firebase documentation(https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token).
+To retrieve the push token from Firebase Messaging Service, please read the tutorial on [retrieving the registration token](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token) within the Firebase documentation.
 After retrieving the push token, you can use the following API to sync it with Profile in Platform.

 ### Java